shoerust/second-coffee/fiction/second-coffee.md

 A soft glow appears on the horizon.
 Expanding and refracted by raindrops on the window, it looks like headlights of a car moving closer.
 Ray watches it closely as it expands to cover more area, gradually becoming warmer in colour.
 The storm rages on, hammering against the glass.
 He takes another sip, his mind drifting to the many eyes that would be watching what he is watching.
 The eyes that have watched it.

 The glow becomes brighter now, a direct light spanning the horizon.
 The clouds reflect the light, becoming somehow angrier against the mottled sky.
-Ray subconsiously moves his hand over to pet Pixel.
+Ray subconsciously moves his hand over to pet Pixel.
 She purrs again, warm and comfortable.
-He drinks the last of the coffee, savouring it’s flavour while gazing at the ever expanding light outside; it’s intensity now increasing rapidly.
+He drinks the last of the coffee, savouring its flavour while gazing at the ever expanding light outside; it’s intensity now increasing rapidly.
 He sighs and turns to Pixel, smiling sadly.

 “Goodbye, old friend.”